ethereum-optimism/specs/specs/interop/superchain_backend.md

 ### Cross-Unsafe to (Safe|Finalized)

-Along with the unsafe payloads, the backend should also maintain the safe heads of the chains in the graph to ensure progression of the dependency graph.
+Along with the unsafe blocks, the backend should also maintain the safe heads of the chains in the graph to ensure progression of the dependency graph.
 Per the [spec](./verifier.md#safety), `block_safety()` can be extended to appropriately return the `safe` safety label when all relevant cross-unsafe data has been posted to L1.